simon-ritchie/apysc/docs_src/source/quick_start.md

 ## Installing

-To use apysc library, Python 3.6 or later version is required.
+To use apysc library, Python 3.6 or the later version is required.

-You can use pip command to install apysc.
+You can use the pip command to install apysc.

 ```
 $ pip install apysc